uberswimmer/CheckRoyalCaribbeanPrice/LOCAL-WEB-SETUP.md

 # Local reports and calendar subscription

 The optional report server serves saved files over HTTP on your LAN.
 It permits direct access without authentication.
-OPNsense Nginx is not involved; a reverse proxy can be added later if external access is wanted.
 Nothing is forwarded from the Internet by this Compose file.

 The checker continues using its existing schedule.
 A separate Nginx container